vertexproject/synapse/docs/synapse/userguides/ug015_storm_ref_pivot.rst

 **Examples:**

-* Return the set of explicitly specified (leaf) tags applied to a given set of nodes:
+* Return the set of leaf tags applied to a given set of nodes:
   ::
     totags( leaf = 1 )